 Schools & crèches

-Strassen is also well-located for the European School Luxembourg 2 in Mamer (English, French, German, Danish, Italian, Greek, Hungarian and Czech sections), the Geesseknappchen area which is home to ISL, the Athenée de Luxembourg in Merl (which has an IB section in English) and Over the Rainbow private school in Belair (French & English IB sections).
+Strassen is also well-located for the European School Luxembourg 2 in Mamer (English, French, German, Danish, Italian, Greek, Hungarian and Czech sections), the Geesseknappchen area which is home to ISL, the Athenée de Luxembourg, International School Gaston Thorn, and Lycées Michel Rodange and Aline Mayrisch.
+The Over the Rainbow private school in Belair has French & English IB sections.

 There are a number of crèches in Strassen including The Garden of Pimpanicaille at 10 Rue Bellvue, the state-run Am Pescher and Wibbeldewapp crèches, and L’enfant Roi crèches, Crèche Babouille, Children’s World Strassen, P’tits Malins, and Crèche La Ronde des Petits.
 There's also a service to provide support for working parents with sick children at home.

 Transport & parking

-Public bus lines 8, 10, 11, 16 22, and 31 run through Strassen, as well as private lines 222, 230, 240, 248, 250, 255 and 260.
+Public bus lines 8, 10, 11, 16 22, and 31 run through Strassen, as well as private lines 801, 802, 811, 812, 821, 822 and 94 .
 You can find their destinations here.
-The Stroossen Bus can take you from your home to the hospital, Belle Etoile shopping centre or to the station, Monday to Saturday, you just need to call 45 minutes in advance, and the 222 runs a late night service through the night at weekends.
+The Stroossen Bus can take you from your home to the hospital, Belle Etoile shopping centre or to the station, Monday to Saturday, you just need to call 45 minutes in advance.
+There is a late night bus on Fridays and Saturdays.
 You can find all the bus information here.
 The Strassen/Bertrange train station runs into town and out to Arlon, you can find the station details here.

 In addition to national state aid for the purchase of electric or hybrid cars and electric bicycles, the commune of Strassen applies an additional subsidy of 25% for its residents registered for more than 6 months.
 You can find out more here.